chrisquince/STRONG/README.md

 conda install -c conda-forge mamba
 ```

-Then we use mamba to resolve the STRONG environment from with the STRONG home directory:
+Then we use mamba to resolve the STRONG environment from within the STRONG home directory:

 ```
 mamba env create -f conda_env.yaml